firecracker-microvm/firecracker/docs/network-setup.md

 ### On The Host

-1. Create a bridge interface
+1. Create a bridge interface:

    ```bash
    sudo ip link add name br0 type bridge
    ```

-1. Add tap interface [created above](#on-the-host) to the bridge
+2. Add the `tap` device [created above](#on-the-host) to the bridge:

    ```bash
    sudo ip link set dev tap0 master br0
    ```

-1. Define an IP address in your network for the bridge.
+3. Define an IP address in your network for the bridge:

    For example, if your gateway were on `192.168.1.1` and you wanted to use this for getting dynamic IPs, you would want to give the bridge an unused IP